github-manoj-github/LIBS-Peak-Find-GUI/README.md

 For information on deployment terminology, go to https://www.mathworks.com/help and select MATLAB Compiler > Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation Center.

+**4. How to use the App**

+A detailed text with relevant figures is available in the user guide.
+It is available here.

 ## Test data
 The App is tested on the following samples.
 All the input files are in _.txt_ format.